 Measuring gaps in access

 The ESCAP LNOB trees use the Classification and Regression Tree (CART) methodology to determine the best split at each node.
-For each node, an algorithm evaluates all possible splits to determine which circumstance provides the most information about our indicator.
-Each node is split in this way until further splits cease to yield additional information, or the sample size becomes too small.
+For each node, an algorithm evaluates all possible splits to determine which circumstance provides the most information about an indicator.
+Each node is split in this way until further splits cease to yield additional information or the sample size becomes too small.

 Figure 1: A simple example of a Classification and Regression Tree (CART)

 To understand this process, imagine you have a basket filled with apples, oranges, and limes, and you want to count how many fruits there are of each type (Figure 1).
-To do this, you could sort them on different characteristics, such as shape, size, and color.
+To do this, you could sort them according to different characteristics, such as shape, size or color.
 Sorting by shape isn’t very useful, because apples, oranges, and limes are all round.
 Size is more useful, but it still doesn’t provide enough information to distinguish between apples and oranges.
 Sorting the fruits by color would be the most useful.
 So, color would become the first split in the tree.

 CART In Practice

 Let’s look at how the CART methodology works in practice with LNOB trees (Figure 2).
 In the example below, our indicator of interest is “Access to Electricity”.
 The CART algorithm looks for the circumstance that shows the greatest disparity between groups.
 The algorithm starts by searching for the first split (or "partition) of the tree, using a splitting criterion.
-The splitting criterion can be defined in a few ways, while the one used here is the Analysis of Variance or "ANOVA".
+The splitting criterion can be defined in several ways, but the one used here is the Analysis of Variance or "ANOVA".

 Let's assume there are two possible splits for our indicator: a split on “education” (less vs. more), or a split on “residence” (urban vs. rural).
 The “residence” split may result in groups that are more homogenous and better satisfy the splitting criterion.
-In that case, “residence” would become the first circumstance in our LNOB tree.
+In that case, “residence” would become the circumstance leading to the first split in our LNOB tree.

 Building Trees with CART